k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 2. Select the Broadway flow.

 3. Choose whether the Broadway flow input parameters will automatically be added as the Graphit file input parameters.
-This is the default option and it can save you time and prevent mistakes.
+This default option helps save time and reduce the risk of errors.
 Yet, you can uncheck this checkbox, in cases where flow input parameters are manually pre-set in the Graphit file, as constants or according to previous query results.

    > Note: For simplicity, this checkbox affects all Broadway flow input parameters.

-4. Choose whether to add and reveal the Broadway flow output as fields in the Graphit, or not.
+4. Choose whether to add and reveal the Broadway flow output as fields in Graphit, or not.
 This option is similar to the option provided via the SQL Query Builder Helper.